 3) Do something you love!

-Maybe it’s hitting the gym, going for a bike ride, or baking.
-Whatever it is, work it into your schedule.
-It is easy to lose track of our hobbies and the things we love as we keep up with our reading, work on our outlines and take practice exams.
-However, take time out of your day to unwind in your favorite way.
-Not only will you feel better, but taking time away from studying can actually help you retain more of the information.
+Maybe it’s hitting the gym, playing with your pup or baking a new treat.
+Whatever it is, work it into your schedule (or if you need some ideas, check these out).
+It’s easy to lose track of our hobbies and the things we love as we keep up with our reading, work on our outlines and take practice exams.
+However, take time out of your day to do something that makes you feel good.
+Not only will you feel better but taking time away from studying can actually help you retain more information.